The-Shwin/the-shwin.github.io/_pages/about.md

 About Me
 ======
-I am a senior at Johns Hopkins University and I am graduating in May.
+I recently finished my undergraduate studies at Johns Hopkins University in the Department of Electrical and Computer Engineering.
 I am primarily interested in computer engineering and robotics.
 I enjoy working with both hardware and software.

-I like learning new skills in computer engineering and playing with new technology.
+I like learning new skills and playing with new technology.
 Some of my other interests are listed [here](https://theshwin.com/fun_facts/).